 This is a great advantage when inspecting pipes.
 It’s an option you’ll find built into professional cameras.
 There is a transmitter on the camera that keeps the camera level when inspecting the pipes to improve your ability to diagnose problems quickly and easily.

 When to Use a Ridgid Sewer Camera: 1 Con

 The 1 con to a Ridgid sewer camera is that they are expensive.
 You get what you pay for when you’re buying a Pro camera.
 A Ridgid will make your job so much easier.

-With the information listed above, you will know when to use a Ridgid sewer camera versus using or renting a different kind of inspection camera.
-If you have a big job, or your running a business and need reliable equipment, you will need something more heavy duty.
-The perfect situation for a Ridgid sewer camera.
+We hope with all the tips we talked about above, that you will know when to use a Ridgid sewer camera versus buying or renting a different brand.
+If you have a big job, or your running a business and need reliable equipment, you will need a heavy duty Ridgid sewer camera.